migh1/archijs/README.md

 ## TODO

-Fix async issue on nested functions
+- [ ] Fix async issue on nested functions
+- [ ] Implement feature to read file content and validates the functions names
+- [ ] Improve dir name validation
+- [ ] Add exceptions validation

-Please any suggestion you are invited to open an issue: https://github.com/migh1/arch-jest/issues You also can fork this project to contribute
+- Please any suggestion you are invited to open an issue: https://github.com/migh1/arch-jest/issues
+- You also can fork this project to contribute